-Instead of working as a salaried lawyer at a firm, there is the possibility of becoming a freelance or remote lawyer.
-These kinds of lawyers find various contracts by working with established firms and agencies.
+Instead of working as a salaried lawyer at a corporate law firm, there is the possibility of becoming a freelance or remote lawyer.
+These kinds of lawyers find various contracts by working with established firms and government agencies.

 The range of opportunities is greater for freelance lawyers which allows them to work in various jurisdictions.
-Since they will be working with attorneys at an establish firm, they are the ones who sign off and finalize documents which the freelance lawyer assisted on.
+Since they will be working with attorneys at an establish firm, they are the ones who sign off and the duties lawyers finalize legal documents which the freelance lawyer assisted on.

 In some cases, lawyers may have to provide 24/7 on-call access.
-Depending on the demands of the case, clients may require contact with their lawyers to help handle their particular situation.
-Offering 24/7 access to a lawyer is common for high-profile cases and not typically provided by most firms.
+Depending on the demands of the case, clients may require contact with their lawyers to help handle legal obligations in their particular situation.
+Offering 24/7 access to a lawyer is common for high-profile civil and criminal cases, and not typically provided by most firms.

 However, in order for some law firms to remain competitive, there are 24/7 services that provides access to lawyers at any time of the day.
-This is particularly useful for intaking new clients who may call an office for information when it is urgent for them to find an answer.
+This is particularly useful property for law students and for intaking new clients who may call an office for information when it is urgent for them to find an answer.
 There is a list of outsourcing solutions for lawyers that allows law firms to have round the clock access.

-Lawyers are expected to have strong interpersonal skills since they will be working with clients dealing with a wide range of emotional and personal situations.
+Lawyers are expected to have strong interpersonal skills since they will be working with clients dealing with a wide range of emotional and legal issues and personal situations.

 Clients coming into an office may be angry, unhappy, or emotional upset because of their legal situation.
-Depending on how a lawyer communicates with their clients, it could make the difference between another successful case or an unfortunate pursuit of malpractice.
+Depending on how a lawyer communicates with their clients, it could make the difference between another successful case in civil law or an unfortunate pursuit of malpractice.

-Having the social skills are critical for a lawyer to maintain their practice.
+Having the social skills are critical for a lawyer to maintain their private legal practice as well.
 Lawyers will spend a significant amount of time communicating with their clients.
 They will use the telephone, e-mail, memos, letters, and other forms of communications to rely on information to their clients and other legal professionals.

 Expectations and Responsibilities

-Lawyers have demanding working conditions requiring attention to details, precision with communications, and attentive decision making.
+Lawyers have demanding working conditions requiring attention to details, precision with communications and writing skills, and attentive decision making.
 If there’s an error in a lawyers judgment or action, it could result in delays and improper rulings in the courtroom.

 Lawyers are greatly responsible for the outcome of their client’s case, which ultimately affects their lives and reputations.
-In some cases, lawyers are solely responsible for the decisions they make which can have an overall impact on a firm.
-If firm’s don’t agree with their lawyer’s decision making or if it jeopardizes the profitability and ethics of a firm, lawyer’s can lose their jobs.
+In some cases, lawyers are solely responsible for the decisions they make which can have an overall impact on a whole constitutional law firm.
+If firm’s don’t agree with their lawyer’s decision making or if it jeopardizes the profitability and ethics of environmental lawyers in a firm, lawyer’s can lose their jobs.

 In The Courtroom

-When a lawyer goes to court, they serve as the representative of their client; they provide advice to their clients; they explain the legal rights, obligations, and appropriate actions; they are an advocate of law and assert their client’s position; they negotiate terms and ensure an honest outcome; they evaluate evidence and structure compelling arguments; they write reports and summaries of the outcomes of their client’s legal affairs.
+When a lawyer goes to court, they serve as the representative of federal government for their client; they provide advice to other lawyers advise their clients; they explain the legal rights, obligations, and appropriate actions; they are an advocate of law and assert their client’s position; they negotiate terms and ensure an honest outcome; they evaluate evidence and structure compelling arguments; they write reports and summaries of the outcomes of their client’s legal affairs.

 Lawyers going to court must act professionally and provide prompt support to their clients.
-In these situations, tensions can be high because rulings can completely alter a client’s life.
+In these situations, tensions can be high because rulings in criminal law and civil cases can completely alter a client’s life.
 While a lawyer may serve as a beacon of hope for their clients, they must also adhere to the Rules of Professional Conduct outlined by the American Bar Association (ABA) and protect themselves from being sued from malpractice.

 Lawyers experience a significant amount of competition throughout their career.
-It begins with law school, competing to enter some of the best law schools in the country.
-Those who get into those schools have a greater chance of landing a job at a high-paying firm.
+It begins with they attend law school, competing to enter some of the best law schools in the country.
+Those who get into those many law schools have a greater chance of landing a job at a high-paying firm.

-If a lawyer does get hired as an associate, they must learn their trade while also proving useful to the firm.
-If an associate is offered to become a partner, they not only receive more legal work which provides more money, but they also hold greater responsibility regarding the profitability of the firm.
+If a lawyer does get hired as an associate in patent law alone, they must learn their trade while also proving useful to the firm.
+If an associate is offered to become a partner, they not only receive more legal work which provides more money, but they also hold greater responsibility regarding the profitability of lawyers work for the firm.

-Law firms are constantly competing for clients in their district.
+Law firms are constantly competing for clients in their district and legal offices.
 Having the right marketing strategy can make all the difference for those lawyers that succeed and those that close office after a year or two of practice.